Testing homogeneity in dynamic discrete games in finite samples: Monte Carlo simulations

-The statistics in \eqref{eq:testStatOtsu} compute weighted differences between market-specific empirical conditional choice probabilities and the overall counterpart.

 The data produced by this game is a matrix $X=(S,A)\in\mathcal{X}$ constructed exactly as in \citet[Section 4]{otsu/pesendorfer/takayashi:2016}.
-We simulate data from a mixture of two data generating processes: DGP 1 and DGP 2.
-They represents Markov perfect equilibria of the dynamic game, which differ in the conditional choice probabilities $\sigma(a|s)$.
-In DGP 1, the matrix of conditional choice probabilities is
+We simulate data from a mixture of two data-generating processes: DGP 1 and DGP 2.
+They represent Markov perfect equilibria of the dynamic game, which differ in the conditional choice probabilities $\sigma(a|s)$.
+The matrices of conditional choice probabilities in DGP 1 and DGP 2 are